uonbi/programming102/docs/shell.md

 # Introduction to Linux (Bash) Shell
 >Content adopted from *Beginning Ubuntu Linux, 5th Ed.*

+> **Why Learning Linux is Important?** - check [A2A here on Quora](http://www.quora.com/How-practical-would-it-be-for-me-as-a-computer-science-student-to-learn-Linux-programming)

 You can start the shell in a number of ways.
 The most common is to use a terminal emulator program.
 As its name suggests, this runs a shell inside a program window on your Desktop; by clicking Applications > Accessories > Terminal or `ctr + alt + T` keyboard combination.

 Below this is the most important component of the terminal window: *the command prompt* — a few words followed by the dollar symbol ($).
 On our test system, this is what we see: